 Since 1958, the observatory has been monitoring changes in the atmosphere and in particular, levels of carbon dioxide, one of the leading contributors to global warming.
 It’s the world’s oldest continuous carbon dioxide monitoring station, which is ironic given that it’s situated in one of the few countries on Earth not subject to global warming (and if you’re wondering how that works, all you have to do is go to the beach, stick your head in the sand and, voila, no more global warming.).

 In the top photo, the two domes on the left house solar sensors operated by the Mauna Loa Solar Observatory which shares the site.
 The bottom photo shows the observatory under a near full moon.
-And on the right is a view back down the road to the observatory, an up and down, winding one-lane road, which is one of my favorite drives on the island.
+And in the middle is a view back down the road to the observatory, an up and down, winding one-lane road, which is one of my favorite drives on the island.

 For more information on the Mauna Loa Observatory, go to https://www.esrl.noaa.gov/gmd/obop/mlo/.